Foluso1/socket.io-website/source/docs/internals.md

 This is the default Socket.IO in-memory adapter class.

-This module is not intended for end-user usage, but can be used as an interface to inherit from from other adapters you might want to build, like [socket.io-redis](https://github.com/socketio/socket.io-redis).
+This module is not intended for end-user usage, but can be used as an interface to inherit from other adapters you might want to build, like [socket.io-redis](https://github.com/socketio/socket.io-redis).

 ## socket.io-redis